earkevin11/Hub-Spoke-Architecture/README.md

 # Hub-Spoke-Architecture

 # What is the purpose of the Hub-Spoke Architecture?
 - Companies will use one central network that will act as a Hub.
-Companies will install the Azure Firewall Service instance.
+Companies will install the Azure Firewall Service instance within the Hub network
 - Then there will be other virtual networks that will act as a Spoke network.
 - The traffic coming from Spoke networks will flow through the <em> Hub network </em>.
 - Routing will be taken care by the route tables.